HyBattNet: Hybrid Framework for Predicting the Remaining Useful Life of Lithium-Ion Batteries: Experiments and Discussion

 In the denoising step, to mitigate noise in voltage, current and capacity signals, four denoising techniques including Gaussian smoothing~\cite{wink2004denoising}, Savitzky-Golay filtering~\cite{karaim2019low}, wavelet decomposition~\cite{ergen2012signal}, and Kalman filtering-along with a no-denoising baseline (raw data), were evaluated on the second dataset.
 As shown in Figure~\ref{fig:rmse_denoising_comparison}, the Savitzky-Golay filter~\cite{sayadi2008ecg} achieved the optimal performance, yielding an RMSE of 169.93 (cycles).
 Compared to Gaussian smoothing and wavelet decomposition, the Savitzky-Golay method demonstrates superior capability in peak preservation and adaptive smoothing.

-One key factor influencing the effectiveness of the Savitzky-Golay filter is the window length, which balances noise reduction and signal distortion.
-To determine the optimal configuration, various window lengths were tested.
-As shown in the right panel of Figure~\ref{fig:rmse_denoising_comparison}, a window length of 191 points provides the best trade-off between denoising and feature preservation.
-Consequently, the Savitzky-Golay filter with a window length of 191 is adopted in the denoising stage of our signal preprocessing pipeline.
+One key factor influencing the effectiveness of the Savitzky–Golay filter is the window length, which governs the balance between noise reduction and signal distortion.
+To determine the optimal configuration, various window lengths were evaluated.
+As shown in the right panel of Figure~\ref{fig:rmse_denoising_comparison}, a window length of 191 points yields the lowest RMSE value, whereas both shorter (181) and longer (199) windows resulted in higher errors.
+A smaller window length insufficiently smooths the raw signals, leaving residual measurement noise that propagates into feature extraction and model training.
+Conversely, a larger window over-smooths the signal, attenuating transient behaviors such as end-of-discharge voltage drops.
+The chosen window length of 191 thus achieves an optimal balance between noise suppression and feature fidelity, preserving the physical integrity that is essential for accurate battery RUL prediction.
+Consequently, the Savitzky–Golay filter with a window length of 191 is adopted in the denoising stage of our signal preprocessing pipeline.